jasonkeene/wat/content/posts/automating-delve.md

 title: "Automating Delve"
 date: 2019-06-28T09:21:57-06:00
 description: |
-    How to write programs that use Delve's API to provide powerful and effective instrumentation.
+    Learn how to write programs that use Delve's API to provide powerful dynamic instrumentation.
 ---

 In my [last post][last-post], we discussed the different forms of